 How Long Does It Take to Start a Business?

 You have a great idea for a business, and you are ready to get started immediately.
 But, there are some steps you need to take and the process of a business startup can take a while.
-In this article, I discuss some of the basic steps in business startup and how long they take.

-Before reading this, a Rule of Thumb to remember:
+A Rule of Thumb to remember:

 It ALWAYS takes twice as long and costs twice as much as you think it will.
 ALWAYS.
 So double the time and double the money, and you'll be close.
 Maybe.